Ashik-Sarker/Product-Analysis/README.md

 [Laptop Bazar Live site](http://localhost:3000)

 ## What I have done this project?
-Markup :* Create Navbar and menu which is a component named Header.
+* Create Navbar and menu which is a component named Header.
-              * Nested bullet
+    * Here we are setting link to go to other pages.
-        *Then Create Home Component set it default.
+* Then Create Home Component set it default.
-        *Create each menu item component
+* Create each and every menu item which is a component.
 ## What I am using this Project?
-Markup :* Using React Router to set the path.
+* Using React Router to set the path.
 * Using custom Hook to reduce some code and make simple.
 * Using Destructuring.
 * Using data which I create.
 * Using Git to store my project code.
 * Using Netlify To Deploy my Project.